Taenia spp.

 Disease

-Rare reports of aberrant infection with metacestodes of Taenia spp. leading to severe disease in dogs and cats also exist.
+- Rare reports of aberrant infection with metacestodes of Taenia spp. leading to severe disease in cats also exist.

 Prevalence

-Taenia species are commonly found in cats and dogs throughout North America.
+- Taenia species are commonly found in cats throughout North America.

-A number of factors influence the likelihood that a dog or cat will be infected with tapeworms, including the geographic region and the opportunity the animal may have to ingest an infected intermediate host.
+- A number of factors influence the likelihood that a cat will be infected with tapeworms, including the geographic region and the opportunity the animal may have to ingest an infected intermediate host.

 Host Associations and Transmission Between Hosts